Inverse Design in Nanoscale Heat Transport via Interpolating Interfacial Phonon Transmission: Introduction

-In the simpler diffusive regime, large-scale topology optimization has been routinely applied to macroscopic heat-transport problems~\cite{gersborg2006topology,zhang2008design,haertel2015topology}.
+Nondiffusive thermal transport, investigated from both theoretical~\cite{Ziman2001} and experimental~\cite{Lee2015BallisticSilicon,hochbaum2008enhanced,song2004thermal} standpoints, has opened up exciting engineering opportunities; however, it has also made modeling heat transport computationally challenging.
+One key departure from familiar Fourier diffusion is that phonons must be tracked in \emph{momentum} as well as position space, dramatically increasing the number of unknowns~\cite{Ziman2001}.
+If forward modeling is challenging, inverse design is even more difficult.
+In addition to Ref.~\cite{evgrafov2009topology}, mentioned above, there have only been a few studies aiming at gradient-based optimization of nanoscale thermal transport.
+For example, in a recent preprint~\cite{chen2022panoramic}, the adjoint BTE was used in conjunction with experiments to estimate phonon-related material properties.
+However, none of these works focus on systems with arbitrary adiabatic boundaries.
+In the simpler diffusive regime, density-based topology optimization has been routinely applied to macroscopic heat-transport problems~\cite{gersborg2006topology,zhang2008design,haertel2015topology,imediegwu2022multiscale,song2006evaluation}.
 The basic idea of density-based topology optimization~\cite{sigmund2013topology} is that each point in space, or each ``pixel'' in a discretized solver, is linked to a fictitious density $\rho(\mathbf{r})$ which is continuously varied between 0~and~1, representing two physical materials at the extremes, to optimize some figure of merit such as thermal conductivity.
 Filtering and projection regularization steps~\cite{sigmund2013topology} ensure that the structure eventually converges to a physical material everywhere in the design domain, and a variety of methods are available to impose manufacturing constraints such as minimum lengthscales~\cite{zhou2015minimum,lazarov2016length}.
 Adjoint-based sensitivity analysis allows such huge parameter spaces to be efficiently explored~\cite{Sigmund2011}, enabling the computational discovery of surprising non-intuitive geometries.
-For instance, in \citeasnoun{gersborg2006topology}, a heat-conducting material was designed to generate the least amount of heat under volume constraints.
+For instance, in Ref.~\cite{gersborg2006topology}, a heat-conducting material was designed to generate the least amount of heat under volume constraints.
 In that work, which mirrored the search for minimum-compliance materials for mechanical problems~\cite{sigmund200199}, the material density at each pixel could be directly related to the local \textit{bulk} thermal conductivity.
 In contrast, such a local relationship does not hold for the BTE.
 However, the BTE supports the use of transmission coefficients associated with the interfaces between dissimilar materials~\cite{chenbook}.
 In our work, therefore, we turn these coefficients into intermediate variables linking the material density to the phonon distributions using our TIM approach.